 Bangor Humanities Day

 Every year we take a break from the winter chill to celebrate the humanities with the Bangor community.
-In collaboration with area businesses, museums, and public spaces, as well as local collectives and experts, we host a day of diverse and fun events.
-Since 2013, The Center has sponsored Bangor Humanities Day, sometimes organizing it on our own and sometimes partnering with other groups to spearhead the day.
-The event is kicked off the a Humanities Pecha Kucha the evening before followed by a day of humanities programming.
-Bangor Humanities Day was formally called Downtown Bangor Public Humanities Day.
+In collaboration with area businesses, museums, and public spaces, as well as local collectives and experts, we host a day of diverse and fun events that highlight the art, music, history, performing arts, literature and research communities locally.
+The Center has sponsored Bangor Humanities Day, formally Downtown Bangor Public Humanities Day, since 2012..

 The 8th Annual Bangor Humanities Day on Feb.
 1 will celebrate music, art, history, literature and other humanities disciplines at venues throughout downtown Bangor.
 The free public event is sponsored by the Clement and Linda McGillicuddy Humanities Center at the University of Maine.